sabvillainy/breaking-point/README.md

 # Breaking Point

 Breaking Point is a fast-paced, top-down shooter game built using Unreal Engine 5.
-This project was developed as part of a game design and Unreal Engine course.
-The game combines intense combat mechanics with a dark, mission-driven narrative where players take on the role of a mercenary completing high-stakes missions.
+This project was developed as part of my [Game Design and Programming](https://vs.ieu.edu.tr/cp/en/syllabus/type/read/id/MBP+283) lecture.
+The game combines intense combat mechanics with mission-driven narrative where players take on the role of a mercenary completing high-stakes missions.

 ## Features
 - **Gameplay Mechanics**: